Sony Interactive Entertainment: PlayStation 4

 The PS4 was announced as the successor to the PS3 and was launched in North America on November 15, 2013, in Europe on November 29, 2013 and in Japan on February 23, 2014.

 Described by Sony as a "next generation" console, the PS4 included features such as enhanced social capabilities, second-screen options involving devices like the handheld PlayStation Vita, a membership service and compatibility with the Twitch live streaming platform.

 Following a January 2014 announcement by the Chinese government that the country's 14-year game console ban would be lifted, the PS4 was scheduled to be the first Sony video game console to be officially and legally released in China since the PlayStation 2—the ban was enacted in 2000 to protect the mental health of young people.
 Around 70 game developers, including Ubisoft and Koei, will service Chinese PlayStation users.

 The Chinese release dates and price details were announced in early December, with January 11, 2015, confirmed by SCEI.
 The makers announced that both the PS4 and Vita consoles will be released in China, and the former's package will also consist of a 500GB and 1TB hard drive and controller.

 The 20th anniversary of the original PS console was celebrated on December 6, 2014, with the release of a limited-edition, anniversary-edition PlayStation 4 with an aesthetic design that recalled the original 1994 PlayStation.

 PlayStation 5

 The PS5 was announced to succeed the PS4 in 2019, and released in Australia, Japan, New Zealand, North America, and South Korea on November 12, 2020, with a further worldwide release on November 19, 2020.

-Software
+Software and franchises

 Development studios

-SIE maintains several in-house studios since 2005, with the most recent move to brand these as PlayStation Studios starting in 2020.
+SIE has maintained several in-house studios since 2005, with the most recent move to brand these as PlayStation Studios starting in 2020.
 All of these studios develop PlayStation console-exclusive games for Sony.

-In addition to those listed below, Bungie operates as an independent studio and publisher under SIE since July 2022.
+The table below shows the current and former studios associated with SIE, and their respective franchises or games of note.
+In addition to those listed below, Bungie has operated as an independent studio and publisher under SIE since July 2022.